fenago/oracle19c-labs/dataguard/lab_guides/lab27.md

 > **Note:** The physical standby session was lost during role
 > transition.
 This is the default behavior.

-11. In the same terminal window on orcldg, launch the DGMGRL utility and
+11. In the same terminal window on orcldg, launch the DGMGRL utility and connect as theSYSDG user.
-    > connect as the
-> SYSDG user.

     ```
     [oracle@orcldg ~]$ dgmgrl
-    DGMGRL for Linux: Release 19.0.0.0.0 - Production on Sat Jun 6 08:21:20 2020
-    Version 19.3.0.0.0

-    (c) 1982, 2019, Oracle and/or its affiliates.
-All rights reserved.

-    Welcome to DGMGRL, type "help" for information.
-DGMGRL> connect sysdg/<password>@orcldg Connected to "orcldg"
+    DGMGRL> connect sysdg/<password>@orcldg

+    Connected to "orcldg"
     Connected as SYSDG.
     ```